What is Root Cause Analysis?

 You don’t want to argue with Einstien.

-Instead, review the fundamentals of root cause analysis and see what you need to do find real root causes.
+Instead, review the fundamentals of root cause analysis and see what you need to do to find real root causes.
 Read the article at this link:

 A Simple (but not too simple) Root Cause Analysis Process